 The YWCA Residence Hall was designed by Julia Morgan, one of America's foremost women architects.
 Morgan was the official architect in the West for the YWCA, one of her best clients.
 She designed YWCA buildings in most major cities in California, Utah, Hawaii, and in Japan.
 Built in 1922, the Fresno YWCA Residence Hall is the last such building designed by Morgan that is still used for its original purposeproviding moderate-cost housing for young women.

-Turn left on San Joaquin Street, immediately beyond the Y.W.C.A.
-Residence Hall.
+Turn left on San Joaquin Street.
 The Romain Home (1905) is on the right at the corner of Van Ness Avenue and San Joaquin (2055 San Joaquin).

 The Romain Home has been closely associated for some seventy-five years with individuals who have made significant contributions to the City of Fresno, the San Joaquin Valley, and the State of California.
 It was designed by Eugene Mathewson and constructed in 1905 for Frank Romain, one of the pioneering agricultural developers in the central San Joaquin Valley.
 The erection of his fine residence in 1905 is an indication of Romain's early success and of his position of responsibility in the development of the local economy.
 Following Romain's death in 1928, the residence functioned as the Sullivan, Burns, and Blair Funeral Home from 1929 to 1959.
 All three partners were involved in local community affairs, and Hugh Burns was also a prominent member of the California legislature from 1936 to 1970.
 When Burns retired in 1970, he was credited with having held the second-longest record of continuous service in the State Legislature in the history of California.
 The Romain Home's association with prominent members of the community continued after William Whitehurst leased it in 1959 for use as a funeral home (he purchased it in 1970).
 In addition to his activities in the local community, William Whitehurst served for seven years on the State Highway Commission.
 The Romain Home also possesses architectural significance through its representation of a typical house form and style of architecture that once was very prominent but that has all but disappeared in Fresno.
 Its honest, non-eclectic approach to housing for upper-middle-class society is representative in form and material of much of early Fresno.